About Our Organization

 University of Minnesota Robotics is a student organization at the University of Minnesota.
-Created September 2009 as GOFIRST Robotics, University of Minnesota Robotics has three major goals: to design and build robots, to support the FIRST Robotics program in the Minneapolis and St. Paul areas, and to host outreach events to raise awareness of robotics and inspire students to get interested in STEM.
-The group currently has teams that compete in the ION Autonomous Snowplow Competition, Vex U, the Nasa Robotic Mining Challenge, FTC U and Bot Shot, as well as non-competitive robot builds like Robot in 3 days (RI3D).
-The organization mentors teams, volunteers at regional events, and facilitates workshops for students in Minnesota.
-See our robots page for more information on previous builds, the competitive build page for the team competitions, and GOFIRST outreach for more information on volunteering and outreach.
+We have three major goals: to design and build robots, to support the FIRST Robotics program in the Minneapolis and St. Paul areas, and to host outreach events to raise awareness of robotics and STEM education.
+Currently, our teams compete in the ION Autonomous Snowplow Competition, Vex U, the Nasa Robotic Mining Challenge, FTC U and Bot Shot.
+Additionally, we participate in non-competitive robot builds, including Robot in 3 Days (RI3D).
+Outside of competition, we mentor local robotics teams, volunteer at regional events, and facilitate workshops for students in Minnesota.

-2011: GOFIRST Robotics organized the first annual Post Kick-off Collaborative Strategic Design Meeting (PoKo) and attended the 2011 St. Louis Championship conferences, participating in the 2011 FIRST Alumni conference.
+2011: GOFIRST Robotics organizes the first annual Post Kick-off Collaborative Strategic Design Meeting (PoKo).
+Additionally, the organization attended the 2011 St. Louis Championship conferences, participating in the 2011 FIRST Alumni Conference.

-2012: GOFIRST Robotics organized the first annual Mock Kick-off (MoKo) to help teams start planning out their season before Kick-off, and hosted the first annual Summer Robotics Summit.
-In addition, GOFIRST Robotics continued their volunteering and mentoring with FRC teams.
-They also continued their work and development of their own robots.
+2012: GOFIRST Robotics organizes the first annual Mock Kick-off (MoKo) to help teams start planning their seasons before Kick-off.
+GOFIRST also hosted the first annual Summer Robotics Summit.
+The organization continued its volunteering and mentoring with FRC teams, and developed additional robots.

-2013: GOFIRST Robotics delved into FLL outreach by hosting a non-qualifying tournament in partnership with High Tech Kids on February 23rd.
+2013: GOFIRST Robotics delves into FLL outreach by hosting a non-qualifying tournament in partnership with High Tech Kids on February 23.
 GOFIRST Robotics also continued participating in competitive robotics by attending the AUVSI IGVC competition in Rochester, Michigan.

-2014: IGVC robot converted for the ION Autonomous Snowplow Competition.
-Hexacopter project.
+2014: IGVC robot is converted for the ION Autonomous Snowplow Competition.
+The Hexacopter project is completed.

-2016: The group builds a new robot to compete in the ION Autonomous Snowplow Competition.
+2016: The group builds an entirely new robot to compete in the ION Autonomous Snowplow Competition.

-2017: GOFIRST Robotics Autonomous Snowplow team designs a new robot, dubbed “Snow Squirrel”, which takes 4th place at the ION Autonomous Snowplow Competition.
-NASA Remote mining competition team is formed.
+2017: The GOFIRST Robotics Autonomous Snowplow Team designs a new robot, dubbed “Snow Squirrel”, which takes fourth place at the ION Autonomous Snowplow Competition.
+Additionally, the NASA Remote Mining Competition Team was formed.

-In January of 2019, the group officially became University of Minnesota Robotics under the Industrial and Systems engineering department.
-Professor Qie He serves as the groups faculty adviser.
-In April, the group sent a team to Bot Shot, and won the Student Union and Activities Tony Diggs Outstanding Undergraduate Student Group and College of Science and Engineering Tin Man Most Improved Student Group.
+2019: In January, 2019, the group officially becomes known as University of Minnesota Robotics under the Industrial and Systems Engineering Department.
+Professor Qie He serves as the group's faculty advisor.
+In April, the group sent a team to Bot Shot competition, and won the Student Union and Activities Tony Diggs Outstanding Undergraduate Student Group and College of Science and Engineering Tin Man Most Improved Student Group.